opengauss-mirror/Plugin/contrib/orafce/doc/orafce_documentation/Orafce_Documentation_06.md

  - When CREATE_PIPE is used to explicitly create a pipe, ensure to use REMOVE_PIPE to remove the pipe.
 If a pipe is not removed explicitly, once created, it will remain until the instance is stopped.
  - In the flow diagram, CREATE_PIPE and REMOVE_PIPE are described on the receiving side, however, these can be executed on the sending side.
 In order to maintain consistency, it is recommended to create and remove pipes on one side.
  - An error will occur for CREATE_PIPE if a pipe of the same name already exists.
 Implicitly created pipes are also the target of SEND_MESSAGE and RECEIVE_MESSAGE, so when executing CREATE_PIPE, ensure that SEND_MESSAGE and RECEIVE_MESSAGE are not called beforehand.
- - DBMS_ALERT and DBMS_PIPE use the same memory environment.
-Therefore, when insufficient memory is detected for DBMS_ALERT, it is possible that insufficient memory will also be detected for DBMS_PIPE.

 ----